Evidence for ERP-Connected Self-Service Order Replacement

 Emerging B2B portal builder with ERP/CRM connectivity and CPQ support

 Bits Orchestra positions B2B portal development as a full-cycle service covering customer portals, ecommerce portals, and marketplace platforms.
 The company highlights corporate accounts with role-based access permissions, custom pricing with CPQ tools, and ERP/CRM/PIM integration as core capabilities.
 They advertise a 12–20 week MVP timeline and emphasize portal modernization and migration services.
-While the company claims to deliver efficiency improvements of up to 30% and performance gains of 45% or more through portal modernization, these figures are self-reported and not independently verified.
+While the company claims to deliver efficiency improvements of up to 30% and performance gains of 45% or more through portal modernization, these figures are vendor-published and not independently verified.

 Portal Workflow DepthMed